 - “Mark Rothko’s Breakthrough and the Art of Medieval Europe,” by Thomas Crow with a response by Éric de Chassey.

-Additionally, Paris Center & Library staff collaborate closely with universities and museums throughout Europe to develop a wide range of academic programs that encourage the exchange of ideas about American art.
-These programs include research and teaching fellowships and partner-hosted lectures and symposia, such “L’Impressionnisme et la Politique” at the Musée des Impressionnismes Giverny.
+Additionally, Paris Center staff collaborate closely with universities and museums throughout Europe to develop a wide range of academic programs that encourage the exchange of ideas about American art.
+These programs include research and teaching fellowships and partner-hosted lectures and symposia, such as “Crash and Burn: Destruction in American Art” at Courtauld Institute of Art.

 Exhibitions & Institutional Partnerships